 (The same command will also work for a FITS file.)
 If this command succeeds, then your input spectrum file meets the necessary requirements.

 If the file is an ASCII file, it must contain the following 2 columns:

+These are the only units supported for ASCII files.
 Any comment lines in the file must start with # in order to avoid confusion when it is used in the calculation.

 The SDAS table file format is not portable to different machine architectures and so support for it has been discontinued.
 We recommend using the TTools command “tcopy” to convert all SDAS files to FITS format.